 History of physics:

-Science that examines both matter and energy is called physics.
+The science that examines both matter and energy is called physics.
 Ancient astronomy and natural philosophy, which were both used in many different civilizations around the world, are the roots of physics.

 common physics, Only in the 20th century were phenomena like heat, sound, electricity, magnetism, and light described, along with visible things moving more slowly than the speed of light.